gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In the reference project, we observed 10% build speed improvement for the initial build invocations in given daemon process.
 Later build invocations perform even better in comparison to Gradle daemon without classloader caching.

-This incubating feature is not turned on by default at the moment.
-It can be switched on via incubating system property "org.gradle.caching.classloaders".
-Example setting in gradle.properties file:

-    org.gradle.jvmargs=-Dorg.gradle.caching.classloaders=true

 ### Google Test support (i)

 - TBD